schnapster/Magma/README.md

 Magma is a heavily modified fork of [JDA-Audio](https://github.com/DV8FromTheWorld/JDA-Audio) (Apache 2.0)

-Code, ideas and stuff has been reused, many thanks to the original authors and maintainers.
+Big shout-out to the to the original authors and maintainers for doing great work!

 Besides making use of most of the code for handling the Opus library and audio packets, Magma reuses some of JDAs APIs, namely: